Check out these videos to learn how to use Thorg and start mining GLM in the most fun and easy way!

 Use the Gate.io exchange which supports USDC tokens on Polygon chain (deposits and withdrawals) and allows you to exit on any other chain supported by Gate.io.
-Note that you have to exchange GLM to USDC first via Quickswap or GLM to Matic via Quickswap and then Polygon to USDC on the exchange.
+Note that you have to exchange GLM to USDC first via Quickswap or GLM to MATIC via Quickswap and then MATIC to USDC on the exchange.

 Lots of new applications and projects are deployed to Polygon so expect in the near future other ways to move your funds and interact with various aspects of the ecosystem.
 See Awesome Polygon for a curated list of various infrastructures linked to the Polygon ecosystem.

 Official Polygon Bridge.
 It is the most expensive way of withdrawing your tokens from Thorg.
 The only plus is that you can pull your funds directly to the Ethereum chain without the need for the creation of any additional accounts.
 Be advised that with choosing Polygon Bridge you should always be aware of transaction fee prices.

 My browser says that ThorgMiner isn’t safe to use, why is that?